 - Korig and Kraag are mentioned as part of the Iron Skull team.

 - Devastation's ladder mentions that she's the first Liandri-built competitor since Xan Kriegor.
+Furthermore, the Liandri robots borrow Xan Kriegor's "Witness my perfection" and "I am the alpha and omega" taunts.

 - Once again, Thunder Crash is a team composed of the best warriors of the Tournament.